TimeTagger classes

 Parameters:

-channel (int) – Aux channel number
+channel – Aux channel number.

 Returns:

-Duty cycle of the Aux Out signal generator
+Duty cycle of the Aux Out signal generator.

-float
+float xtra_measureTriggerLevel(channel_t channel)

 Measures and returns the applied voltage threshold of the specified channel.